NeilNie/NeilNie/README.md

 ### Hi there 👋

 My name is Neil, a software engineer and computer science student at Columbia University, School of Engineering.
-I am currently working as a software engineer intern at Apple 🍎.
+Previously, I was a software engineer intern at Apple 🍎.

 My background is in iOS development, computer vision, robotics (specifically self-driving cars).